 To make an interlibrary loan request for a book, journal article or conference paper, sign into UC Library Search and locate the record for the item you want and follow the instructions to initiate a request.
 A copy will be delivered to the campus library of your choice for pick up.
 In the case of articles and conference papers, we normally email you a PDF copy of the paper.
 If you cannot locate the item in UC Library Search, you can make an order through the Interlibrary Borrowing Service request form.

 For other types of publications, try searching UC Library Search first.
 If you are unable to locate the record, make an order through the Interlibrary Borrowing Service request form or contact us for help.

 We offer two ways to access UCB licensed library resources from off-campus:

-When accessing a library licensed resource via links found on OskiCat, Start your Search, or our Databases A-Z list, you will be prompted to authenticate via CalNet or via your PIN / Cal 1 card number.
-If you normally search via non-licensed UCB resources (such as Google Scholar), you may need to install our bookmarklet in order to authenticate.
+When accessing a library licensed resource via links found on UC Library Search or our Databases A-Z list, you may be prompted to authenticate via CalNet or via your PIN / Cal 1 card number.
+If you normally search via non-licensed UCB resources (such as Google Scholar), we recommend that you install our bookmarklet in order to authenticate.